BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: BlendScape System

 \subsection{Generative AI Techniques for Blended Environments}

-\SystemName implements two classes of AI image generation techniques for composing blended video-conferencing environments: \textit{(1)} an \textbf{inpainting technique}, which blends users' physical or virtual backgrounds into a unified environment, and \textit{(2)} an \textbf{image-to-image technique}, which incorporates users into an overarching environment that represents the meeting setting.
+To enable real-time end-user customization of video-conferencing environments, \SystemName implements two classes of AI image generation techniques: \textit{(1)} an \textbf{inpainting technique}, which blends users' physical or virtual backgrounds into a unified environment, and \textit{(2)} an \textbf{image-to-image technique}, which incorporates users into an overarching image that represents the meeting setting.

-\paragraph{\textnormal{\textbf{Generating blended environments with users' video backgrounds}} \textit{(R1, R2)}} With \SystemName's \textit{inpainting} techniques, meeting participants can blend their real-world surroundings or virtual backgrounds into the shared environment as a mechanism for personalization~\cite{Venolia-MobileHCI18} or capturing the task space where artifacts are collaboratively produced~\cite{Buxton2009}.
+\paragraph{\textnormal{\textbf{Generating blended environments from users' video backgrounds}} \textit{(R1, R2)}} \SystemName allows meeting participants to incorporate their real-world surroundings or virtual backgrounds into the shared environment as a mechanism for personalization~\cite{Venolia-MobileHCI18} or capturing the task space where artifacts are collaboratively produced~\cite{Buxton2009}.
 First, users can specify the proportion of their video backgrounds to retain; we mask these regions to preserve them in the blended environment (Fig.~\ref{fig:4-masking}).
-Then, \SystemName performs \textit{inpainting} to generate plausible visual details between the fixed regions, based on user-specified prompts of \textit{Meeting Activity} and \textit{Meeting Theme}, e.g., \texttt{``brainstorming''} in a \texttt{``treehouse''}-themed environment (Fig.~\ref{fig:4-image-generation-approaches}a).
-Preserving physical backgrounds, rather than generating fully artificial scenes, makes users appear more naturally integrated into the blended space, as their real-world conditions (e.g., lighting, shadows, color temperature, and webcam resolution) are reflected in the resulting scene.
+Then, \SystemName performs \textit{inpainting} to generate plausible visual details between the fixed regions, based on user-specified prompts for the \textit{Meeting Activity} and \textit{Meeting Theme}, e.g., \texttt{``brainstorming''} in a \texttt{``treehouse''}-themed environment (Fig.~\ref{fig:image-generation-approaches}a).
+By preserving physical backgrounds, we aimed to more naturally integrate users into the blended space by matching their real-world conditions (e.g., lighting, shadows, color temperature, and webcam resolution).

-To steer the generation of different styles of environments, users can reposition and scale their videos, e.g., positioning smaller images at the top of the screen can create a sense of depth, with a clear separation of foreground and background elements.
+Direct manipulation of video feeds (i.e., re-positioning and re-scaling) can be used to steer the generation of different styles of \textit{inpainted} environments.
+For example, positioning smaller videos at the top of the screen creates a sense of environmental depth, with clear separation of foreground and background elements.